anononymus/asFlair/README.md

 # AsFlair
-AsFlair [https://drive.google.com/file/d/1oZG5HoWnbPXM2a0_NLy4YRqAyvqZFeHP/view?usp=drive_link]: Contextual Word Embedding for Assamese
+[AsFlair](https://drive.google.com/file/d/1oZG5HoWnbPXM2a0_NLy4YRqAyvqZFeHP/view?usp=drive_link): Contextual Word Embedding for Assamese

 A Parts of Speech tagger for Assamse using BiLSTM-CRF architecture.
 The model achieves F1 score of 73.26% in Assamese POS tagging.